Brazil: Emas & Tocantins

 Day 1: Arrival in Campo Grande (CGR), capital of the state of Mato Grosso do Sul.
 Drive north to Chapadão do Céu in southern Goiás state.
 Night in Chapadão do Céu.

 Day 2-3: We will have two full days to explore the impressive Cerrado from Emas National Park.
 Here, we will be looking for gems such as Lesser Nothura, the poorly-known White-winged Nightjar, imposing Chaco Eagle, and range-restricted Yellow-faced Parrot, plus Red-legged Seriema, Campo Miner, Planalto Foliage-gleaner, Large-billed Antwren, Collared Crescentchest, Cock-tailed Tyrant, Sharp-tailed Grass Tyrant, Rufous-sided Scrub Tyrant, Bearded Tachuri, Chapada Flycatcher, Streamer-tailed Tyrant, Helmeted Manakin, White-striped Warbler, Black-masked and Coal-crested Finches, Pearly-bellied Seedeater, and, with luck, the rare endemic Cone-billed Tanager.
-Emas is also a great place to look for Maned Wolf.
-We will dedicate some effort toward finding this fascinating canid.
+Emas is also a great place to look for Maned Wolf, so we will dedicate some effort toward finding this fascinating canid.
 Nights in Chapadão do Céu.

 Day 9: Early morning at Terra Ronca State Park for more of Pfrimer’s and Jandaya Parakeets and others in the São Domingos area, before the fairly long drive to Tocantins state.
-We should arrive in time for a first investigation of the beautiful Cerrado in the lovely hills of Taquaruçu.
+We should arrive in time for a first investigation of more beautiful Cerrado in the lovely hills of Taquaruçu.
 If time allows, we will be looking for Horned Sungem, Blue Finch, Checkered Woodpecker, and the mesmerising Ocellated Crake, which normally comes to a feeding spot.
 Night in Taquaruçu.

 Day 10: We will be able to spend more time in the Cerrado of Taquaruçu in the morning before we depart north towards Miranorte.
 On this short transferring day, we will be stopping at several birding spots that mix Cerrado, carrasco, bamboo clumps, and pockets of forest; sites that should guarantee us great looks at the stunning and most-wanted endemic Celeus: Kaempfer’s Woodpecker.
-Aside from more of the frequently recorded avifauna, we expect to find Caatinga Antwren (isolated population), Southern White-fringed Antwren, Smoky-fronted Tody-Flycatcher, the rare Dot-eared Coquette, Cinnamon-throated (Maranhao) Hermit, more of the stunning Jandaya Parakeet, and possibly the smart Black-necked Araçari.
+Aside from more of the frequently recorded avifauna, we expect to find Caatinga Antwren, Southern White-fringed Antwren, Smoky-fronted Tody-Flycatcher, the rare Dot-eared Coquette, "Maranhao" Cinnamon-throated Hermit, more of the stunning Jandaya Parakeet, and possibly the smart Black-necked Araçari.
 Night in Miranorte.

 Day 11: Most of the morning at a transitional forest fragment near Miranorte, where we will have chances to find several Amazonian species and possibly some other interesting bamboo specialists.
 Highlights include Gould’s Toucanet, Eastern Striolated Puffbird, Kaempfer’s and Ochre-backed Woodpeckers, Santarem Parakeet, Manu Antbird, Blackish-blue Seedeater, and slim chances of Pearly Parakeet.
-It will then be time to head south-west to our final and amazing destination of this bird-packed trip: the Ilha do Bananal at Canguçu Research Station on the banks of the Javaés River.
+It will then be time to head south-west to our final amazing destination of this bird-packed trip: the Ilha do Bananal at Canguçu Research Station on the banks of the Javaés River.
 We should arrive in the afternoon with time to look for some birds in the forest around our accommodation, like Great Potoo, Long-billed Woodcreeper, Amazonian Grosbeak, Rose-breasted Chat, and the local endemic Bananal Antbird.
-In the evening, we will remain alert for Brazilian Tapirs, which normally come to feed on the trough.
+In the evening, we will remain alert for Brazilian Tapirs, which normally come to feed in the grounds.
 Night at Canguçu Research Station.

 Day 13: We will enjoy a full morning at Canguçu, spending more time along the river or forest trails in search of any possible missing target species.
 After a relaxed lunch, we will start our journey back to Palmas, the Tocantins state capital, to check in and celebrate the tour with a nice dinner.
 Night in Palmas.